rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 4. **Click OK** to begin installation
 5. When finished, **close and re-open any open Visual Studio windows**

 NOTE: During installion (and removal) of the extension, a User Account Control prompt might appear in Windows.
-This expected behavior is because the current version of the extension installs for all users.
+This is expected behavior; the current version of the extension installs for all users.

 ## Generating an application